mars0i/pasta/doc/defsim.md

 make it convenient.
 As a result, for each variable that you want to be configurable via the GUI, you need to provide:

 1. Two to three bean-ish accessor functions.
 2. Two to three corresponding signatures, in another part of your code.
 3. An entry in a hash map, defined somewhere else.
 4. A value for that entry in an intializer function, defined somewhere else again.
-    5. Optionally, a command line option that will allow setting the variable from the command line.
+5. Optionally, a commandline option that will allow setting the variable from the command line.

 So when you add, delete, or change the definion of a configuration varialbe, all the above elements have to be kept coordinated.